imarranz/data-science-workflow-management/README.md

 ### References

 There are always documentation before to start any Data Science Work.
-For example, bibliography, previos documents, ...
+For example, bibliography, references, previously documentation, ...
 It is also important to keep manuals about libraries, especially if you use it for first time.

 ### Results